ngroegli/hacky-easter-2024/Level6-Hexagon/LostInPrimes/README.md

     download = 1 for true
     http://factordb.com/listtype.php?t=1&mindig={mindig}&perpage={perpage}&start={start}&download={download}

-Because of the above facts, we can generate a script to consume all primes with the above URL.
+Based on the above, we can generate a script to consume all the primes with the above URL.
 But we have to make sure that we consume them in small steps and that we filter for values that mostly start with 0 and 1.
-I assume that we only have 0 and 1, but I left some wiggle-space in my filter since we do not know for sure that there are only 0 and 1 in the number.
+I assume that we only have 0 and 1, but I left some wiggle room in my filter since we do not know for sure that there are only 0 and 1 in the number.
 Primes that match the criteria are stored in an output.txt:

 [consumer.py](consumer.py)